AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 Extensions:

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

 **Use case: UC03 - Edit a restaurant**

 MSS:
-1. User <span style="text-decoration:underline">lists restaurants (UC01)</span>.
+1. User <span style="text-decoration:underline">lists restaurants (UC02)</span>.
 2. User requests to edit the details of a specific restaurant in the list.
-3. FoodTrail updates the restaurant's details with the provided information
+3. FoodTrail updates the restaurant's details with the provided information.

     Use case ends.

 Extensions:

 * 2a.
-There are missing parameters or invalid syntax.
+The input does not follow the command format.

     * 2a1.
-FoodTrail shows an error message, notifying the user about the syntax for edit.
+FoodTrail shows an error message, notifying the user about command format for edit.

       Use case resumes at step 2.